avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Outputs:
 --------

-* 3D surface plot of generated topography
+* 3D surface plot of generated topography as .png file and possibly shown to screen (see flags)
 * .asc file of DEM data
+* .png file of DEM plot

 To run:
 -------